zhenjiao/openlocTest/loc/ja/articles/cloud-services-php-create-web-role.md

 	PS C:\myProject> Set-AzureServiceProjectRole roleName php 5.4.0

-> [AZURE。メモ] More PHP versions may be available in the future, and the available versions may change.
+> [AZURE.NOTE] More PHP versions may be available in the future, and the available versions may change.

 ## How to: Customize the built-in PHP runtime